 Cook High School believes that regular and punctual school attendance is crucial for a student's academic success.
 All students are required to attend school every day of the school year.
+Beginning School Year "20-21" Attendance will include participation from home.
 Parents are responsible for their child's daily school attendance.